moustacheful/midori/README.md

 - `Filter` filters by `event_types` or `channel`
 - `Inspect` prints out any events coming into this transform.
 Useful to debug.
 - `Map` maps an incoming event to a different `channel` or `cc`.
+- `Mirror` will duplicate incoming events among the given `channels`
 - `Output` outputs all events to a specific output device.
 This should be the last transform of every pipeline.
 - `Wasm` allows you to use a wasm module as a transform.
 Look into `examples/wasm` for an example with AssemblyScript